-No human remains but evidence found in search for 4 missing men, DA says
+Suspect arrested in theft of missing Pennsylvania man's vehicle

 "This is just really, really rough on everybody involved because of the heat, the magnitude, the scope and the stakes are incredibly high -- life and death."

-Overhead images from KYW show large makeshift tents set up across the property as investigative teams dig for evidence using large machinery.
+Overhead images from KYW show large makeshift tents set up across the property as investigative teams dug for evidence using large machinery.

 "We're going to continue in the direction that we're going," Weintraub said.
 "We're going to keep digging and searching that property until we are satisfied that they are not there."

-The connections linking these four men together, and to this property, has not been made explicitly clear.
+In addition, Meo is a diabetic, yet his diabetic life-saving kit was still in the vehicle, Weintraub said.

-The main search site is a property owned by Antonio and Sandra Dinardo.
+Dinardo was charged with one count each of theft and of receiving stolen property, according to the criminal complaint.
+He was arraigned on the charges in Bucks County on Wednesday afternoon, and bail was set at $5 million dollars cash after Weintraub argued he was a flight risk.

-Their son, Cosmo Dinardo, 20, was arrested Monday on a charge of possession of a firearm, an offense dating back to February.
-The charge does not relate or pertain to this case, Weintraub said.
+He was also arrested Monday on a charge of possession of a firearm, an offense dating back to February.
+That charge does not relate or pertain to this case, Weintraub said.

 Dinardo allegedly possessed a 20-gauge shotgun, according to a court documents, even though he was prohibited from possessing a firearm because he was known to be suffering from mental illness and had been involuntarily committed to a mental institution for inpatient care.